jiajunng/amq-federation-openshift-demo/README.md

 * Install AMQ Interconnect Operator
   * Web Console -> Operators -> OperatorHub -> AMQ Interconnect -> Install
-    ```
-    $ oc get pods -n amq-cluster1
-    NAME                                     READY   STATUS    RESTARTS   AGE
-    interconnect-operator-5c8f464bc4-48n7h   1/1     Running   0          92m
-    ```

 * Deploy the AMQ Interconnect Routing layer
   * From the *amq-cluster1* namespace, Operators -> Installed Operators -> AMQ Interconnect -> AMQ Interconnect -> Create Interconnect
-  * You can use the default setting, I have changed the name to *cluster1-router-mesh* so it is easier to identify:
+  * You can use the default setting, I have changed the name to *cluster1-interconnect* so it is easier to identify:
     ```
     apiVersion: interconnectedcloud.github.io/v1alpha1
     kind: Interconnect
     metadata:
-      name: cluster1-router-mesh
+      name: cluster1-interconnect
       namespace: amq-cluster1
     spec:
       deploymentPlan: